 "Dear friends, let us love one another, for love comes from God.
 Everyone who loves has been born of God and knows God." -- 1 John 4:7

 An 11-year-old faces bitter disappointment.
 "Aw, who cares anyway?" he blurts out tearfully.

 "Who cares anyway?" cries a young wife and mother as her marriage dissolves.
 Voicing the same hollow question is a drug addict, unable to escape the trap of his addiction.
-"Who cares anyway?" is also the cry of an elderly widower, living out his last years alone in a rest home.
+"Who cares anyway?" is also the cry of an elderly widower, living out his last years alone.

 Does anybody care? . . . really care?